-Specify the commands that will be executed if errors are detected in the process for checking the amount of the usage of the Java heap area, Java non-heap area, and virtual memory in the monitor target Java VM.
+Specify the commands that will be executed if errors are detected in the process for checking the amount of the usage of the Java heap area and Java non-heap area in the monitor target Java VM.
 See "Executing a command corresponding to cause of each detected error".

-Click Initialize to set all the items to their default values.
-Section III Resource details Memory tab (when Oracle Java(usage monitoring) is selected for JVM Type)
+Memory tab (when Oracle Java(usage monitoring) is selected for JVM Type)